thudzj/ScalableBDL/reproduction/README.md

 ## Reproduce the results in our paper

+Refer to [BayesAdapter](https://github.com/thudzj/BayesAdapter/tree/prac) for the original implementation of BayesAdapter.

-At first, execute `pip install git+https://github.com/thudzj/ScalableBDL.git`
+If you want to implement BayesAdapter given this library, at first, execute `pip install git+https://github.com/thudzj/ScalableBDL.git`

 ### Dependencies
 + bcolz